 The day wasn’t lost, however, because on the way from Wadi Rum to Amman we drove right past Bethany-beyond-the-Jordan, the site at which, according to most historians, Jesus was baptised by John the Baptist.
 As I love religious history, I repeatedly asked my parents to stop off there for a visit.
 Unfortunately, by the time we arrived (3:15pm) the place was closed.
 More fortunate, however, was the fact that one of the staff was willing to take us for 12JD per person (about $18-20).
 As my family didn’t care to see the site, I was the only one willing to take up his offer, which posed more problems.
 The manager wouldn’t let him enter after 3pm for only 1 tourist.
 Determined for me to enter, however, we waited at the gates while other tourists came and went.

 Finally, moved for some reason, the man who had offered us the 12JD entry motioned to me to enter his car.
 “Talk to my manager,” he told me, “maybe he will let you go.”
 He drove me to the main office, where I shyly asked the manager if he would make an exception for me only to have him retort, very rudely, “I don’t speak English.”
 Employing what little Arabic I have (and assisted by vigorous hand gestures), I begged him “please, I’m not coming back, this is my only chance.”
 He turned his back to me and walked into his office.
-I stood there, almost in tears about the fact that I had come so close to this holy site and been denied entry, when the determined member of staff returned to me triumphant with a pass in his hands stamped by the manager that would let us pass the police guard.
+I stood there, almost in tears because I had come so close to this holy site and been denied entry, when the determined member of staff returned to me triumphant with a pass in his hands stamped by the manager.

 And so the winding drive began.
 There are numerous Christian denominations that have churches near the site (Greek Orthodox, Latin, Armenian, Catholic, to name a few) but other than these churches, the land was barren.
 We arrived at a parking lot near a modern baptism site where the man – now my guide – proudly told me his daughter had been baptised while he rushed me, with calls of “yalla yalla!”, through a path winding underneath branches for about 10 minutes.
-It was a beautiful walk, I wish we had had the time to enjoy it more (I imagine it must be quite unpleasant when filled with noisy or weepy pilgrims), but we rushed on through until emerging at the baptism site.
+It was a beautiful walk, I wish we had had the time to enjoy it more, but we rushed on through until emerging at the baptism site.

-The following morning, my mother and I woke up early to head to the Israeli Consulate in Shmeisani (or so our guide book said).
+The following morning, my mother and I woke up early to head to the Israeli Consulate in Shmeisani.
 Our taxi driver, confused by the fact that we insisted the Consulate was in Shmeisani, was unable to find it.
 In the end, it turned out it was in a different part of the city.
-After an extensive security check, we arrived at an outdoor waiting room where we sat behind a number of Jordanians there for visas, despite the fact that on the phone we had been told that as British citizens we wouldn’t have to wait.
+After an extensive security check, we arrived at an outdoor waiting room where we sat behind a number of Jordanians there for visas.

-Finally, Friday morning we left Jerash (well, really we stayed just outside the city) at a casual pace, heading for the King Hussein/Allenby border-crossing from Jordan into the Palestinian territories.
+On Friday morning, we left Jerash and headed to the King Hussein/Allenby border-crossing from Jordan into the Palestinian territories.
 We arrived at 12 and were advised that though the bridge closes at 12:30 for “regular” people, we were no longer allowed through as the last shuttle left at 11:30.
-When we asked if we could walk across, we were told we could try but we’d be shot at, and that the only way through was to either pay $100 per person to take the VIP bus or to go to Sheikh Hussein crossing up by the Israeli city of Nazareth.
+When we asked if we could walk across, we were told we could try but we’d be shot at and the only way through was to either pay $100 per person to take the VIP bus or to go to Sheikh Hussein crossing up by the Israeli city of Nazareth.